Read a description of this personality type below.

 As a technical, you seek to find the common procedures and routines that are the backbone of everyday efficiency in society.
 You are interested in the established protocols and methods and how to efficiently keep using them to perform well in tasks, hierarchies and competitions in spite of new changes in society.

 As a doer you enjoy getting started as soon as possible and not get stuck in passive speculation.
-You enjoy acting spontaneously and are not afraid of making misstakes.
+The world affects you directly, you respond instinctively and are not afraid of making mistakes.

 As a judger you enjoy sticking to tasks until you reach a closure before moving on to anything else.
 You are quite autonomous and resistant to disruptions.